-Kansas City Friends of Alvin Ailey is committed to a five-year symposium project that focuses attention on fostering awareness of issues of diversity at the local, regional, national and international level.
-Join us for a candid discussion on race, place, and diversity, and how each influences the current condition and future of Kansas City.
-Hear our featured speakers share their contributions to American cultural arts and give important insights on their journey of life, struggle, and success.
+Kansas City Friends of Alvin Ailey is committed to a five-year symposium project that focuses attention on fostering awareness of issues of diversity at the local, regional, national, and international level.
+The Symposium provides a platform for a candid discussion on race, place, and diversity, and how each influences the current condition and future of Kansas City.

 KCFAA’s Symposium Series is generously supported by